TritonDataCenter/rfd/rfd/0034/README.md

 Note that it will not be possible to resume an aborted migration, but one could start a new migration instead.

+# Pausing a migration

+A migration can only be paused if it is in the "sync" phase.

+It is possible to resume a paused migration, by running the "sync" and/or "switch" migration commands manually.
+If a migration was previously in "automatic" migration mode, then when it is resumed, it will continue in the "automatic" mode.

 # Progress

 For each migration, we need the ability to show the current state and progress